dmitrychebayewski/hexagonal-library/README.md

 ## Start Using The Code

-Assuming that you have your favourite Java 11, Maven and your favourite IDE installed, type:
+Assuming that you have Java 11 (or a later version), Maven and your favourite IDE installed, go to the the project root directory and type a command:
 ```
 mvn clean install
 ```
-then go to **launcher**
-and launch LibraryApplication.java
+then  launch LibraryApplication.java from the **launcher** module.
 The application is served automatically after a while.
 ## Now check the list of books